 We should test the quality of water in a laboratory before using in preparing concrete / mortar.

 For plain and reinforced cement concrete permissible limits for solids is shown in table as follows:

 The pH of water should be between 6 – 8 to use in concrete mix.

-Some of the tests for water
+Some of the tests for water quality

-- Chloride ion in water
+- Chloride test: measures the presence of chloride ions in water

 Check this post for different tests available for aggregate.